Gayleen Aiken

 Gayleen Aiken (March 25, 1934 – March 29, 2005) was an American artist who lived in Barre, Vermont.
 She achieved critical acclaim during her lifetime for her naive paintings and her work has been included in exhibitions of visionary and folk art since the 1980s.
 She is considered an outsider artist.

 Life

 Aiken was born in Barre, Vermont, on March 25, 1934.
 She was self-taught as an artist.
 In the early 1980s she was discovered by Grass Roots Art and Community Effort (GRACE), a Vermont grass-roots arts organization.
 GRACE's exhibition program exhibited her work for the first time.

 Work

-Gayleen Aiken produced paintings and drawings that often combined narrative text and image, cardboard cut-outs, and book works.
+Gayleen Aiken produced paintings and drawings that often combined narrative text and image, cardboard cutouts, and book works.
 She used crayon, pen, pencil, and oil paint.
 Her themes included music and musical instruments, the large old farmhouse where she grew up, the lyricism of Vermont's seasons, the granite industry, and rural life.
 These themes were connected via a cast of recurring characters: members of an imaginary extended family which she called the Raimbilli Cousins.